 It's Hollywood's first foray into codifying Thompson's unique brand of journalistic anarchy, a vein with a rich history in movies I've written about before.
 Newspaper writers are outsiders, colorful, generally "good guys" and tend to find themselves in the middle of the action.
 Without having to shoot anybody.

-The film is loosely based on his article in Rolling Stone ("The Banshee Screams for Buffalo Meat" in 1977) about the disappearance of his friend/lawyer/partner in crime Oscar Lacosta.
-You may know Lacosta by Benicio Del Toro's depiction in Gilliam's Fear and Loathing In Las Vegas.
+The film is loosely based on his article in Rolling Stone ("The Banshee Screams for Buffalo Meat" in 1977) about the disappearance of his friend/lawyer/partner in crime Oscar Acosta.
+You may know Acosta by Benicio Del Toro's depiction in Gilliam's Fear and Loathing In Las Vegas.
 I think this article was about the time in

 which Hunter became unreadable to me.
 At this point he'd become

 Hunter-exclamation-point (trademark pending) and was more concerned with

 playing the brand cashing the checks than in adding to his written legacy.
 Nothing wrong with the Examiner column work.
-I just like his earlier funnier work.
+I just like his earlier funnier films.
 As it

-is, this first version of history is instructive and inadvertently much more transgressive than Gilliam's strangely conservative take, often poking down at
+is, this first version of history is instructive and on its face much more transgressive than Gilliam's strangely conservative take, and is poking down at

 HST himself as the asshole he really is.
 And he was listed as a consultant.

-It's the first directorial effort of Art Linson, who had previously produced rock'n'roll stalwarts as Car Wash and American Hot Wax, and starred Bill Murray, still not sure what he wanted to do with his SNL fame (this just before Meatballs and Stripes).
-Later we'd figure out we wanted him to be in Wes Anderson and Jim Jarmusch movies.
+It's the first directorial effort of Art Linson, who previously produced rock'n'roll stalwarts as Car Wash and American Hot Wax, and starred Bill Murray, still not sure what he wanted to do with his SNL fame (this just before Meatballs and Stripes).
+Later he'd figure out he wanted to be in Wes Anderson and Jim Jarmusch movies.